StephenChou1017/react-big-scheduler/README.md

   Default event item background color in 3 views, will be override if there is a `bgColor` property in event object.

   #### selectedAreaColor
-  Select cells color in resource view and task view, cells are selectable only when `creatable` is `true`.
+  Selected cells color in resource view and task view, cells are selectable only when `creatable` is `true`.

   #### nonWorkingTimeHeadColor
   Color of non-working time head cells.
 Modify `SchedulerData.behaviors.isNonWorkingTimeFunc` to re-define non-working time.